binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Securing Sessions {#web-applications-countermeasures-lack-of-authentication-authorisation-session-management-securing-sessions}

 In the above example we (were constrained by a business requirement) chose to use cookies to carry the access token.
-Alternatively the access token could be transported within the end users HTTP response and request bodies and stored in local storage.
+Alternatively, the access token could be transported within the end user's HTTP response and request bodies, and stored in local storage.

 Using local storage means that there is less to be concerned about in terms of protecting the token than with using cookies.
-LocalStorag is only concerned with XSS, whereas cookies are susceptible to both CSRF and XSS attacks (although XSS to a lesser degree).
-If you decided to use local storage, Your anti XSS strategy needs to be water-tight.
+Local storage concerns include XSS, whereas cookies are susceptible to both CSRF and XSS attacks (although XSS to a lesser degree).
+If you decided to use local storage, your anti-XSS strategy needs to be watertight.
 Even with the `HttpOnly` flag set on your cookie, it is possible to compromise the cookie contents if the values of the `Domain` and/or `Path` cookie attributes are too permissive.
-For example if you have the `Domain` value set to `.localtest.me`, an attacker can attempt to launch attacks on the cookie token between other hosts with the same domain name.
+For example, if you have the `Domain` value set to `.localtest.me`, an attacker can attempt to launch attacks on the cookie token between other hosts with the same domain name.
 Some of these hosts may contain vulnerabilities, thereby increasing the attack surface.

 ![](images/SecuringSessions.png)

 Set the [`Secure` attribute](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet#Secure_Attribute) on the cookie.
-This instructs web browsers to only send the cookie over a TLS (HTTPS) connection, whereby removing the MItM attack vector.
+This instructs web browsers to only send the cookie over a TLS (HTTPS) connection, thereby removing the MItM attack vector.
 You can and should test this by inspecting the headers with an HTTP intercepting proxy.
 While you're at it, you may as well add this as a test to your Zap Regression Test suite as discussed in the Process and Practises chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).

 Turn the `HttpOnly` cookie flag on.
-This instructs the web browser not to allow access to the cookie via JavaScript.
+This instructs the web browser to deny access to the cookie via JavaScript.
 The `Secure` flag must also be enabled as mentioned above, in order to mitigate Session Id theft.

 CSRF is the most common attack used to leverage cookies containing authentication details.
 In order to mitigate this attack vector, the use of the synchroniser token pattern is recommended.
 Each server side technology will implement this type of protection differently.
 CSRF is discussed in more depth in the Cross-Site Request Forgery (CSRF) sections.

-As for the `Expires` and `Max-Age` cookie attributes from
+As per the `Expires` and `Max-Age` cookie attributes from
-`client\ServiceLayer\APIControllers\SecureController.cs` (seen above), these will need to be set to the maximum values that the business is prepared to accept along with the `Client.AccessTokenLifetime` from `backend\Auth\AuthService.WebApi\IdSvr\Clients.cs` (seen above) (which need to line up) for the IdentityServer.
+`client\ServiceLayer\APIControllers\SecureController.cs` (seen above), these will need to be set to the maximum values that the business is prepared to accept, along with the `Client.AccessTokenLifetime` from `backend\Auth\AuthService.WebApi\IdSvr\Clients.cs` (seen above), which need to align for the IdentityServer.

 The OWASP [Session Management Cheat Sheet](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet#Cookies) has more details around securing cookies.